noorulbhs/consultancy/README.md

-# IT Consultancy - Full Stack Angular Application
+# Altrevo Tech Solutions - Full Stack Angular Application

-A comprehensive IT consultancy platform built with Angular 18, featuring a modern public website and a powerful admin dashboard for content management.
+A comprehensive technology consultancy platform built with Angular 18, featuring a modern public website and a powerful admin dashboard for content management.

 ## 🚀 Live Demo